Sublime-Instincts/BetterTwig/.github/ISSUE_TEMPLATE/bug_report.md

 [Please paste the problematic Twig template wrapped in ``` (for GitHub flavored Markdown to recognise it as a code block).
 Please don't paste an Image !]

+[If you want to share a snippet of twig, use the Twig playground.
+The link is given in the README.md]

 ### Environment

 [The environment you experienced this bug in.]